 While it makes the most sense to buy strike anywhere matches in a physical retail store, you can still buy Diamond Greenlight Strike Anywhere matches on Amazon.

-However, as of June 2022, there are only 10 of these left in stock.
-And these are the only strike anywhere matches available from Amazon.
 These strike anywhere matches work, but not as well as some older strike anywhere matches used to work.
 We suspect this is because Diamond is using less phosphorus (the active “strike anywhere” chemical) on the head of their matches than they once did in an effort to make these matches safer.
 They definitely will ignite, but it’s not as reliable as you might hope.

 Our local Ace Hardware carried these Diamond Greenlight Strike Anywhere Matches, too.
 We were able to purchase them online, but Ace Hardware’s website only allows in-store pickup for this item.